markdownlint/markdownlint/docs/RULES.md

 Aliases: code-block-style

-Parameters: style ("fenced", "indented", default "fenced")
+Parameters: style ("fenced", "indented", "consistent", default "fenced")

 This rule is truggered what a different code block style is used than the configured one.
 For example, in the default configuration this triggers: